 23. The first meeting of the newly elected Council shall take place immediately after the Congress.
-The outgoing President chairs until the new Executive Committee is elected.
-The Secretary General also remains in office until the new Executive Committee is elected.
+The outgoing President shall take the chair until the new Executive Committee has been elected.
+The Secretary General shall also remain in office until the new Executive Committee has been elected.

-24. At the time of this first meeting, the members of Council elected shall first of all proceed to the cooption laid down in article 30 of the By-laws.
+24. At this first meeting, the elected Council members shall start by co‑opting the remaining Council members as laid down in Article 30 of the Bylaws.

-25. At its first meeting the Council shall elect from among its members the Executive Committee; the vote shall be taken by secret ballot, each name to be submitted separately.
+25. At this first meeting the Council shall elect the Executive Committee; the vote shall be taken by secret ballot, each name to be submitted separately.

 26. Any vacancy on the Executive Committee shall be filled by Council using the same voting procedure.

-27. Attendance by at least half the members of the Council shall constitute a quorum at physical or virtual meetings.
+27. Attendance by more than half the members of the Council shall constitute a quorum at physical or virtual meetings.

 28. The date and place of the next meeting shall be determined by the Council.